Nitrux/nitrux-bug-tracker/README.md

 You should not file a bug if you are:

 1. Requesting new software.
-2. Discussing features and existing policies and proposing features or ideas.
+2. Do not discuss features and existing policies or propose features or ideas.
 For such circumstances, please add a feature request.
 3. Filing a bug against software not maintained or developed by Nitrux.

 #### Submitting a bug report